Menu

 October 13, 2023

-We see so many exciting projects in the realm of blockchain and Web3.
+We see so many exciting businesses in the realm of blockchain and Web3.
 Even in a bear market, many businesses are diligently building for the future; the potential blockchain has to transform how we do business, integrate with other businesses and communicate, is boundless.

 One industry that has much to gain from this emerging and exciting technology, is the e-commerce industry.
 According to Forbes, the global e-commerce market is expected to total $6.3 trillion in 2023 alone.